prashiq/Calculator/README.md

 # Calculator
-This is the project I run.
+This is my first Project.